MicrosoftDocs/VBA-Docs/api/Access.Application.BuildCriteria.md

 Because you need to supply criteria for the **Filter** property in correctly parsed form, you can use the **BuildCriteria** method to construct a correctly parsed string.

-You can use the **BuildCriteria** method to construct a string with multiple criteria if those criteria refer to the same field.
+Use the **BuildCriteria** method to construct a string with multiple criteria if those criteria refer to the same field.
 For example, you can use the **BuildCriteria** method with the following arguments to construct a string with multiple criteria relating to the **OrderDate** field:

 ```vb
 strCriteria = BuildCriteria("OrderDate", dbDate, ">1-1-95 and <5-1-95")